|Mottos||“God is dead, now let us build heaven on earth!” “Workers of the world unite!”|

 These embassies and embassy-communes serve also as the public face of the LSIF.
 In addition to significantly contributing to the security of their host city, they also provide charity services, the ForEx market, and recruit for the LSIF from within these cities.
 Once new members are propertly vetted at these communes and become trusted, they are often exposed to the more secretive communes hidden outside of cities.

 There is no LSIF membership in and of itself.
 Those interested in joining the LSIF must choose and apply to member-communes, or start their own member-commune and apply for inclusion in the Federation.
 LSIF members enjoy generally free travel between communes as well as a swift reputation network for fast inter-commune membership transfers.
 Members are not barred from holding multiple commune citizenships, although individual communes may limit their members to a single citizenship.

 The LSIF usually accepts for inclusion any commune demonstrating Libertarian-Socialist, Anarcho-Communist, Syndicalist, and Mutualist leanings.
-The primary requirements are democratic assemblies, communal ownership of the means of production, some degree of shared chest storage, and a pledge of adherence to the Non-Agression-Principle.
+The primary requirements are democratic assemblies, communal ownership of the means of production (farms, grinders, factories, etc), and some degree of shared chest storage.

 * C.I.T.
 Augusta * Alpha Sierra Mutualist Co-op * Communist Party of Mt Augusta * Chiapas City and Territories (to an extent)